AroenvR/nestjs-demo/README.md

   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

 ## Description
 This is a pre-configured [NestJS](https://nestjs.com/) template with middlewares, logging, database connection, quick-and-easy endpoint implementation, ...
+It features an expansive testing suite with a 100% coverage.
+It generates no linting errors / warnings.

 ## Project setup
 #### Clone the repository with